elyra-ai/examples/pipelines/run-pipelines-on-apache-airflow/README.md

    - Clicking the `Open Component Catalogs` button in the pipeline editor toolbar.
    - Searching for `Manage URL Component Catalog`, `Manage Filesystem Component Catalog`, or `Manage Directory Component Catalog` in the [JupyterLab command palette](https://jupyterlab.readthedocs.io/en/stable/user/commands.html).

-> You can automate the component management tasks using the [`elyra-metadata install component-catalog` CLI command](https://elyra.readthedocs.io/en/stable/user_guide/pipeline-components.html#managing-custom-components-using-the-elyra-cli).
+> You can automate the component management tasks using the [`elyra-metadata install component-catalogs` CLI command](https://elyra.readthedocs.io/en/stable/user_guide/pipeline-components.html#managing-custom-components-using-the-elyra-cli).

 The component catalog can access component specifications that are stored in the local file system or on remote sources.
 In this tutorial 'local' refers to the file system where JupyterLab/Elyra is running.
 For example, if you've installed Elyra on your laptop, local refers to the laptop's file system.
 If you've installed Elyra in a container image, local refers to the container's file system.